 Blue, blue and blue.
 Purple comes close, but I think I own 10 of the same blue shirts.

-What are you favorite sports teams?
+What are my favorite sports teams?

 Need I say more?